-The initiation stage involves our stops
+The initiation stage involves four steps:

-- determination where a determination where
+- determination whether an organism is a pest (section 1.2)

-- defining the PRA are. section 1.3)
+- defining the PRA area (section 1.3)

-- evaluating any previous 3 A (section 1.4)
+- evaluating any previous PRA (section 1.4)

 - conclusion (section 1.5).

 When the PRA process has been triggered by a request to consider a pathway, the above steps are preceded by assembling a list of organisms of possible regulatory concern because they are likely to be associated with a pathway.